usrnmgshre/shader-prototype/README.md

-i was told to make a readme file so here we are
+I was told to make a README.md file so here we are.